Titanic Belfast (3 miles)

 Grove Wellbeing Centre

-Friendly zoo-themed soft play area offers fun for children aged one to 11.
+Friendly zoo themed soft play area offers fun for children aged one to 11.
 Full of clean, bright tunnels, slides, ball pit, climbing nets, rollers and a magic ball juggler!
+There is also a toddler’s splash pool.
+Birthday party package available.

 Dinos Den at Comber Leisure (5 miles)